Ngô Đình Nhu: Buddhist crisis

 In May 1963, the Buddhist crisis broke out after nine Buddhist protesters were killed in Huế while protesting a ban on the Buddhist flag on Vesak, the birthday of Gautama Buddha.
 This prompted the Buddhist majority to stage widespread demonstrations against Diệm, who discriminated in favour of Catholics, for religious equality.
 The movement threatened the stability of the family's rule.
 Nhu was known to favor a stronger line against the Buddhists.
 He had made statements calling for the suppression of the protests through his English-language newspaper, the Times of Vietnam.
 During this time, his wife Madame Nhu, herself a Catholic convert from Buddhism and the de facto first lady (due to Diệm's bachelor life), inflamed the situation by mockingly applauding the suicides of Thích Quảng Đức and others, referring to them as "barbecues", while Nhu stated "if the Buddhists want to have another barbecue, I will be glad to supply the gasoline".

 7 July was the ninth anniversary of Diệm's 1954 ascension to Prime Minister of the State of Vietnam.
 American pressmen had been alerted to a Buddhist demonstration to coincide with Double Seven Day at the Chanatareansey Pagoda in northern Saigon.
 When the Buddhists filed out of the pagoda into an adjacent alley, they were blocked by Nhu's secret police.
 When Peter Arnett and Malcolm Browne began taking photos, the police punched Arnett in the nose, floored him, threw rocks and broke his camera.
+This incident became known as the Double Seven Day scuffle.
 Browne took photos of Arnett's bloodied face, and while the police smashed his camera, the film survived.
 Photos of Arnett's bloodied face were circulated in US newspapers and caused further embarrassment for Diệm and Nhu.
 The Saigon press corps officially protest Nhu's "open physical intimidation to prevent the covering of news which we feel Americans have a right to know".

 There were persistent reports that Nhu was seeking to usurp real power from Diệm and would attack the Buddhists.
 In a media interview, Nhu said that if the Buddhist crisis was not resolved, he would stage a coup, quickly demolish the Xá Lợi Pagoda, where the Buddhists were massing to coordinate their activities, and head a new anti-Buddhist government.
 The news was promptly published, although the Americans were not sure if Nhu was serious.